In need of a healthy 30-minute meal? Look no further than this Vegan Bún Chay noodle salad!

 Since I made this at home, I was able to keep the dressing/seasoning vegan by using mushroom soy sauce instead of fish sauce.

-One quick note: most of the places around here call this dish “bun chay,” although I’ve also seen it called about a thousand different things so for the sake of argument let’s just refer to it as a Vietnamese cold noodle salad.
+One quick note: most of the places around here call this dish “bun chay,” although I’ve also seen it called Vietnamese rice noodle salad, Vietnamese vermicelli noodle salad, Vietnamese bun recipe, bun Vietnamese salad, Vietnamese noodle salad and about a thousand other things so for the sake of argument let’s just refer to it as a Vietnamese cold noodle salad.

 Just looking at these pictures is giving me a serious craving!
 I think it’s time I make my way to the kitchen and properly welcome myself home.